 Learn your lines at your own tempo

 Nemolines is the line-memorization app for actors.
-Reduce any script to first letters, drill it against a metronome, and walk on set word-perfect.
-Everything on your iPhone, nothing anywhere else.
+Rereading can feel like recall.
+It isn't.
+Reduce any script to first letters, drill it against a metronome, and the line has to come from you.
+Everything on your iPhone.
+Your iCloud only if you ask.

 Download on the App Store